s-benavides/2D_MWF/README.md

 # 2D Model Waleffe Flow (MWF)
-This code solves a two-vertical-mode truncation of the [Waleffe Flow (WF)](https://doi.org/10.1017/jfm.2016.92) system and its turbulence closures, resulting in a six variable, two-dimensional system of partial differential equations, which are solved using [Dedalus](https://dedalus-project.org/) (currently just [v2_master](https://github.com/DedalusProject/dedalus/tree/v2_master)).
-See Benavides, Tuckerman, & Barkley (arxiv link coming soon...) for details on the truncation, closure choices, and use of the model.
+This code solves a two-vertical-mode truncation of the [Waleffe Flow (WF)](https://doi.org/10.1017/jfm.2016.92) system and its turbulence closures, resulting in a six variable, two-dimensional system of partial differential equations, which are solved using [Dedalus](https://dedalus-project.org/) (specifically, the [v2_master](https://github.com/DedalusProject/dedalus/tree/v2_master) branch).
+See Benavides & Barkley [[preprint](https://doi.org/10.48550/arXiv.2309.12879)] for details on the truncation, closure choices, and use of the model.

 This repository contains two directories and a Jupyter Lab notebook: